 - ½ cup raw pecan pieces

-Using a food processor or hand held immersion blender, puree sweet potatoes, peeled bananas, maple syrup, and pumpkin pie spice.
-If the mixture is too thick, add the milk or milk alternative.
+- Using a food processor or hand held immersion blender, puree sweet potatoes, peeled bananas, maple syrup, and pumpkin pie spice.
+Stir in milk or milk alternative to ensure the mixture is not too thick or dry.
 Season with salt to taste.
 Transfer to a 1.5-2 quart casserole dish.
 Using a spatula, spread to fill dish and ensure a smooth top.